ambuilding/chaohuaxishi/_posts/2017-01-13-Interview-Challenging.md

   -This will help you understand its direction, its people, its teams and its culture.

 - Set future goals aligned with company.
+- Make sure your goals fit with the company.
   - Doing this will allow you to see how you can fit within the organisation, now, and in the future.

 - Understand your field and your skills.